andreashuber69/eslint-config/README.md

 ## Installation

-1. Execute the following on the command line:
+1. In the root folder of your project, execute the following on the command line:

    ```bash
    npm install @andreashuber69/eslint-config --save-dev